Actindo-AG/Documentation/Core1Platform/AdministratingCore1/04_AdminSetupActindo.md

 # Set up U2F from the administrator side

-For the U2F setup of an Actindo account, a user-side setup as well as an administrator-side setup is necessary.
+For the U2F (Universal Second Factor) setup of an Actindo account, a user-side setup as well as an administrator-side setup is necessary.
 As an administrator, you must activate U2F as an authorization method for the corresponding user to complete the *U2F* setup.
+Using U2F provides the following benefits:

 - Strong protection
     The user credentials are protected with strong public key cryptography and bound to the service.
 Since only the real site can authenticate with a key, this provides a high level of protection against account takeover.